Singularities of secant varieties from a Hodge theoretic perspective: Du Bois complex of secant varieties

 \begin{proof}[Proof of \corollaryref{corpdb}] Under our assumptions, $\Sigma$ has pre-$p$-Du Bois singularities by \theoremref{thm1} and satisfies the codimension condition as $p\leq \lfloor\frac{n}{2}\rfloor$.
 Also recall that $\Sigma$ is normal and has Du Bois singularities, and in particular is seminormal.
 We may assume that $n\geq 2$, $p\geq 1$.
 Note that $\mathcal{H}^0(\underline{\Omega}_{\Sigma}^k)$ is reflexive for $1\leq k\leq p$ if and only if $\delta_k$'s are isomorphisms for $1\leq k\leq p$.
 The conclusion now follows from \theoremref{thm2.3}. \end{proof}

 \begin{example}[Curves embedded by line bundles of smaller degree] Suppose $X$ is a curve and $L$ is a non-special (i.e., $H^1(L)=0$) $3$-very ample line bundle on $X$.
-In this case: \begin{itemize} \item[(i)] Our proof shows that the singularities of $\Sigma$ are pre-$p$-Du Bois for all $p\geq 0$. \item[(ii)] \cite[Proof of Theorem 3.4]{CS18} shows that the singularities of $\Sigma$ are Du Bois if $\Sigma$ is normal. \item[(iii)] The main result of \cite{Ull16} asserts that $\Sigma$ is normal if $L(-2x)$ is projectively normal for $x\in X$.
-In particular, via \cite[Theorem 1]{GL} (see \cite[Proof of Corollary B]{Ull16}), if one of the following holds: \begin{enumerate} \item $\textrm{deg}(L)=2g+1$ and $\textrm{Cliff}(X)\geq 2$ (equivalently, $X$ is not hyperelliptic, trigonal, or plane quintic); or \item $\textrm{deg}(L)=2g+1$ and $\textrm{Cliff}(X)\geq 1$ (equivalently $X$ is not hyperelliptic), \end{enumerate} then $\Sigma$ is normal and has Du Bois singularities. \end{itemize} On a complementary direction, although the secant varieties of canonical curves with $\textrm{Cliff}(X)\geq 3$ is normal by \cite[Corollary B]{Ull16}, it was shown in \cite{CS18} that in this case the singularities of $\Sigma$ are not Du Bois. \end{example}
+Note that $L$ satisfies $(Q3_p)$ for all $p\geq 0$ by assumption.
+In this case: \begin{itemize} \item[(i)] Our proof shows that the singularities of $\Sigma$ are pre-$p$-Du Bois for all $p\geq 0$. \item[(ii)] \cite[Proof of Theorem 3.4]{CS18} shows that the singularities of $\Sigma$ are Du Bois if $\Sigma$ is normal. \item[(iii)] Recall that the main result of \cite{Ull16} asserts that $\Sigma$ is normal if $L(-2x)$ is projectively normal for $x\in X$.
+In particular, via \cite[Theorem 1]{GL} (see \cite[Proof of Corollary B]{Ull16}), if one of the following holds: \begin{enumerate} \item $\textrm{deg}(L)=2g+1$ and $\textrm{Cliff}(X)\geq 2$ (equivalently, $X$ is not hyperelliptic, trigonal, or plane quintic); or \item $\textrm{deg}(L)=2g+1$ and $\textrm{Cliff}(X)\geq 1$ (equivalently $X$ is not hyperelliptic), \end{enumerate} then $\Sigma$ is normal and has Du Bois singularities. \end{itemize} On a complementary direction, although the secant varieties of canonical curves with $\textrm{Cliff}(X)\geq 3$ are normal by \cite[Corollary B]{Ull16}, it was shown in \cite{CS18} that in this case the singularities of $\Sigma$ are not Du Bois. \end{example}